How to Start a T-Shirt Business

 It can be a little intimidating, but honestly, most people use Goof Proof®.
 It’s the easiest to use and is appropriate for a wide range of materials.

 But let’s start from the start.

-Transfer Express transfers come in two main flavors – screen-printed transfers and digital transfers.
+Transfer Express transfers come in two main flavors – screen-printed transfers and full color transfers.

 The screen-printed transfers contain all of the colors you need to do your job on one transfer – so no need to worry about lining up each color like you would if you screen-printed a shirt directly.